ESSS/alfasim-sdk/docs/source/05_solver_config_hooks.rst

 Solver Configuration Hooks
 ==========================

-The solver configuration hooks allow plugins configure internal settings from the ALFAsim.
+The solver configuration hooks allow plugins to configure internal settings from ALFAsim.
-To add an configuration hook is necessary to implement the given `hook` in a python file that is already available on your plugin project folder.
+To add a configuration hook it is necessary to implement the given `hook` in a python file that is already available on your plugin project folder.

 As an example, if the ``alfasim-sdk template`` command was created with the name ``myplugin`` the necessary file to